 In some states, insurance policies with an SR22 endorsement may have higher minimum coverage requirements than standard insurance policies.
 But FR44 policies always have higher coverage requirements and cost much more.
 So comparing quotes from several companies is advisable.

-The Virginia liability insurance requirement does not last forever.
+The high-risk insurance requirement does not last forever.
 The state will remove the SR22 or FR44 mandate if your driving record stays clean during the specified time.

 Penalties for Not Carrying Proof of Auto Insurance in Virginia

-Driving without Virginia liability insurance is illegal in all states, and Virginia is no exception.
+Driving without insurance is illegal in all states, and Virginia is no exception.
 It usually results in fines, fees, and penalties, including suspension of your vehicle registration and driver’s license.

 In addition to license suspension, driving without insurance leads to non-compliance fees, reinstatement fees, and the cost of carrying SR22 or FR44 insurance for several years.
 If the violation is severe enough, a court could assign prison time.

-Payment programs are available for Virginia drivers, but you’re better off maintaining Virginia liability insurance so you don’t have to deal with the penalties in the first place.
+Although payment programs are available for Virginia drivers, you’re better off maintaining auto insurance so you don’t have to deal with the penalties in the first place.
 Fortunately, UltraCar Insurance offers state-compliant, reliable personal and commercial auto, motorcycle, and non-owner SR-22 and FR-44 insurance.